 Bennett Hill is a 2.6 mile loop trail located near Feura Bush, New York and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from March until November.
+The trail is primarily used for hiking and is best used from March until November.
 Dogs are also able to use this trail.

 easy hike, close to home, partial views, quiet countryside Bennett Hill is a nature preserve south of Albany near the Helderbergs.
 It rises 400 feet above the village of Clarksville below.
 From the kiosk, follow the yellow trail along the edge of woods and the adjacent dairy farm.
 On your right you can see Cass Hill.
 After 1/2 mile, the trail begins the climb up the back side of the Bennett hill.
 In a short distance, the trail turns sharply to the left.
 The trail, still climbing, then makes a sharp turn to the right.
 This turn is easy to miss as there is another trail that continues straight ahead along this plateau.
 The trail continues its gradual climb until it reaches the top of the hill.
 Here there is a green trail which circles the relatively flat summit.
 The best view is at the North end of loop.
 It is a little overgrown, but there you can still see Albany in the distance.

 Nice trail, but mostly uphill and poorly marked up at the top.
 The view was not good at the top due to the trees, so it was disappointing.
 I would not rate this as an easy trail.
 I would rate it as moderate.
 Good leg and cardio workout.

 Nice walk through the woods, only one nice view at the top in summer, probably better in winter when there's no leaves on the trees.
 Good for a half-day trip.

 Nice Hill loop, Fantastic views of the Bennet Hill Farm on the way in, went at sunset was very impressed.
 Watch out there fence is electrified :p

 I am betting this trail is a lot more pretty in the fall as it is really just a walk through the woods with a couple nice views from the top.